What Are the Different Colors of Cowhide Rugs?

 The cowhide rug with a zebra-skin pattern is not made of zebra skin.
 It is still cowhide that has been stenciled with colorful dyes to create an unusual design.
 Among other kinds of cowhides colors, the stenciled rug is the most attractive and sought after because of its distinctive pattern.
 You can dye the stripes in a variety of colors.
 Some of the most popular stenciled patterns are zebra skin and tiger skin.

 There you have it!
 We have named all the cowhides you see on stores and we’re pretty sure by now, you already know how to identify a Hereford cowhide from Stenciled.
 Which among the cowhides do you think you should purchase?
-Head on to our site and check out the different cowhides we’ve got!
+Check out our cowhide selection here and choose your beautiful and unique one today!